IVRPowers/blog/content/post/products/video-rtc-cobrowsing.md

 ## Overview

-**CoBrowsing** allows you to share your browser in real-time with another alowed peer.
+**CoBrowsing** allows you to share your browser in real-time with another remote peer.
 Most business processes can take benefit of using CoBrowsing feature.
 For instance, it is a very powerful tool to improve online shopping, telesales, remote work or support services.

 **CoBrowsing** functionality makes it easy to enhance your real-time communications experience with the power of a web browsing.
 You just need to share a link from the click of a button, to provide access to  agents for this assistance.